Disruptions cascade in minutes. stratosX brings orchestration clarity to recovery while the siloed tools are still forming the picture.

 Less adrenaline-driven decision-making.
 More structured coordination across roles — and fewer fire drills that didn't need to happen.

-When pressure stacks, single disruption events now cost airlines into the hundreds of millions.
+Meet the team behind X360When pressure stacks, a single disruption event now costs an airline into the hundreds of millions.